-Milton Glaser left us on the day of his 91st birthday.
-He was a living legend of twentieth century graphic design, and an emblem of the very same New York in which he was born and lived, and whose identity he helped to shape by creating the famous I ♥ NY logo, which has entered the world's popular imagination thanks to a brilliant synthesis between genius loci and authentic popular appreciation.
+Milton Glaser (1929 - 2020) was a living legend of twentieth century graphic design, and an emblem of the very same New York in which he was born and lived, and whose identity he helped to shape by creating the famous I ♥ NY logo, which has entered the world's popular imagination thanks to a brilliant synthesis between genius loci and authentic popular appreciation.
 And it’s precisely on this synthetic ability that Glaser built the strength of his graphic production, which has always been anchored to the primacy of figuration and drawing – Glaser was always sceptical not only of the possibilities offered by computer graphics, but also of techniques such as collage – and the idea of an effective mediation between fine arts and commercial arts, between noble inspirations and intuitive solutions at the service of consumer goods, newspapers, or cultural communication.

 Computers are to design as microwaves are to cooking – Milton Glaser